nahjalabbad/Kitchen_Partners/README.md

-# cookiess
+# Kitchen Partners
- one stop and easy solution  for making food recipes
+mobile application to share recipes and search for it by the camera or typing, users have profiles with their recipes they shared